'once a bad puddy tat, always.....' auto rosary 2013 rear vision mirror, porcelain, black onyx, 925

 The elaborate thumb print swirls and etchings in these works were gathered from fallen eucalypt trees during trips to the Flinders Ranges, Adelaide Hills and Bakkabakandi (Victoria Park).
 It was important to me that the casting process used to gather these textures would leave the environment in which I was passing through completely unchanged.

-Discarded corrugated iron, 'white man's bark', and old linoleum, 'poor man's carpet', conjures notions of impermanence and desertion.
-The materials chosen for these works create a sympathetic connection between ourselves and the barren fringes of our backyards, townships and cities.
+Discarded corrugated iron, 'white man's bark', conjures notions of impermanence and desertion, creating a sympathetic connection between ourselves and the barren fringes of our backyards, townships and cities.

 Jo Wilmot artist/jeweller